C0mplX/pilar-boilerplate/README.md

 ## Setup local development
 You need to setup a database.
-You can descide your self how you want to do this, but the easiest way is by docker.
+You can descide your self how you want to do this, but the easiest way is using docker.

-#### Run dartabase in docker
+#### Run database with docker
 `$ docker run --name pilar_db -p 4307:3306 -v pilar_db:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=db_root_password -e MYSQL_USER=auth_gate_db_user -e MYSQL_PASSWORD=auth_gate_db_password -d mysql --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_c`

 The docker command above is setup to use the supported env file included in the project.
-Simply copy the .env-sample and rename it .env, thats it!
-Hvae you change something in the docker command like db password or are running a differend database remember to update your .env accordingly.
+Simply copy the .env-sample and rename it .env, thats it! if you have change something in the docker command, like db password or are running a different database remember to update your .env accordingly.

 #### Install dependencies
 When the database is setup you can simply run